Store Hours

 Protect Your Garden With Mulch

-Finish your flower bed with mulch and compost.
-Mulch keeps your soil from drying out and controls weeds.
+Finish off your garden with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger plants that bear more fruit and flowers.
+Mulch controls weeds and keeps the soil moist.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring